-- proposals pursuant to the rule of necessity so that a quorum can be achieved.
-Disqualified Commission members who must take part in evaluating a proposal in order to achieve a quorum will be selected on a random basis. - e.
+- Disqualified Commission members who must take part in evaluating a proposal in order to achieve a quorum will be selected on a random basis. - e.
 All proposals and evaluations shall be available for public inspection on the Notice of Intent to Make an Award date (see Timetable for date). - f.
-The Notice of Intent to Make Awards will be posted beginning at 8:30 A.M. at the Commission office, 1240 State Street, El Centro and the Commission website (see Timetable for date).
+The Notice of Intent to Make Awards will be posted beginning at 8:30 A.M. at the Commission offices, 1240 W. State Street, El Centro and the Commission website (see Timetable for date).
 Notice of intent to make awards and denials of awards will be mailed to all proposers after the notice of intent to make awards has been posted.
 To file a protest/appeal, see the Protest/Appeal Process listed under Section C. - g.
 Proposed awards selected by the Commission will be made to the proposers: - Who demonstrate the ability to comply with the proposed delivery or performance schedule, taking into consideration available expertise and any existing business commitments; and - Who have no record of unsatisfactory performance, lack of integrity, or poor business practices; and - Who are otherwise qualified and eligible to receive an award under applicable statutes and regulations; and - Whose proposal complies with all requirements of the RFP. - h.
-Announcement of the final awards will be posted beginning at 8:30 A.M. at the Commission office, 1240 State Street, El Centro and the Commission website (see Timetable for dates). - i.
+Announcement of the final awards will be posted beginning at 8:30 A.M. at the Commission offices, 1240 W. State Street, El Centro and the Commission website (see Timetable for dates). - i.
 The Commission reserves the right to modify this RFP so long as any modification substantially complies with this RFP and does not prejudice any proposer.